D2-mods/D2-Mira/d2-mira/readme.txt

 Updates:

 v4.15
-- iwd1/iwd2/iwdee: if starting with core items, none of the items will now be sellable.
+- minor editing or rewording of some of the dialogue.
+Cut down the length of some of the initial response options.
+- BG1: Big Metal Rod now only appears after talking to the NPC near it.
+You still need to be told to find it first before the dialogue option is choosable.
+- iwd1/iwd2: fixed some items being sellable if using "start with core items" installer option.
-- bg1 (classic): fixed sounds for delivery bag item not always playing (moved from scripting to subspell).
+- bg1 (classic): fixed sound effects for Delivery Bag item not always playing. (moved from scripting to subspells)
+- bg1/bg2: now gains minor xp bonuses after optional dialogues or obtaining a quest item (for bg2).
+- iwd1/iwd2: now gains a moderate xp bonus for obtaining the Big Metal Unit.
+- NOTE: for games where individual XP bonuses are not possible, the total XP will scale with party size.

 v4.14
 add component: Animation tweaking (Big Metal Unit)